Extensions of Motives and the Fundamental Group: Remarks on Motives

+Iyer and M\"uller-Stach \cite{iymu} show this is in the case when $C$ is a genus three curve hence $D$ is genus 2 hence hyperelliptic.
+However, they use the fact that the modified diagonal cycle on $D^3$ is torsion, but we expect the result to hold regardless of that.

+At the level of regulator or the Abel-Jacobi map, what happens is that the holomorphic differentials get replaced by logarithmic forms of the form $d\log(f)$, where $f$ is the function whose divisor is a multiple of $Q-R$.
 A curious special case is the case of modular curves.
 Here, if one looks at the regulators - the regulator of the modified diagonal cycle can be expressed as an iterated integral of two cusp forms over the dual of a third.
-As you degenerate, the regulator of the Beilinson cycle is an iterated integral of a cusp form and an Eisenstein series over the dual of a cusp form.
+As one degenerates, the regulator of the Beilinson cycle is an iterated integral of a cusp form and an Eisenstein series over the dual of a cusp form.
 Degenerating further, one has that the regulator of some elements of $K_2$ of a modular curve can be expressed as the iterated integral of two Eisenstein series over the dual of a cusp form.
 Finally, one expects that there should be an expression for the special value of the $\zeta$-function of the field of definition of a cusp corresponding to $K_3$ as an integral of two Eisenstein series over the dual of a third Eisenstein series.